t41372/Open-LLM-VTuber/README.md

 - Support many different TTS models.
 List all supported models with `tts --list_models` command.
 - The default model is an english only model.
 - Use `tts_models/zh-CN/baker/tacotron2-DDC-GST` for Chinese model. (but the consistency is weird...)
+- If you found some good model to use, let me know!
+There are too many models I don't even know where to start...

 `barkTTS` (local, slow)